w3f-grants-archive/docs/docs/sdk/xcmPallet.md

 Both of these ways will be explained.

 ## Builder pattern XCM call from Relay chain to Parachain
-Only `from` parameter is provided, thus the Relay chain to Parachain scenario will be used.
+Only `to` parameter is provided, thus the Relay chain to Parachain scenario will be used.

 ```js
   Builder(api)